RockitBootcamp/Full-Stack-LAMP/Milestones/m1/project/Project Outline.md

 Your project must include the following:
 ######Files
 - header.php
-  - consists of links to navigate between pages and is included on each page
+  - included on each page and consists of a 'logo' that reads 'Business Site' and links to navigate between pages
 - footer.php
-  - consists of a copyright sign followed by '2015' and is included on each page
+  - included on each page and consists of a copyright sign followed by '2015'
 - index.php
   - this is the home page with the welcome message and browse products link
 - contact.php